 Company contributions are made pursuant to the terms of the collective bargaining agreements applicable to the Company's specific locations.
-Effective January 1, 2015, the Spokane, Washington and Bedford, Pennsylvania Union Agreements were amended to provide a Company match of 100% of the first 1% of their eligible compensation and 50% of the next 6% of their eligible compensation for a maximum Company match of 4%.
+The agreements provide a Company match of 100% of the first 1% of their eligible compensation and 50% of the next 6% of their eligible compensation for a maximum Company match of 4%.
 The Company's contributions may be reduced by accumulated forfeitures.
-At December 31, 2016 and 2015, forfeitures of \$8,045 and \$5,808, respectively, were available to reduce future Company contributions.
-During 2016 and 2015, forfeitures of \$9,524 and \$0 were utilized to reduce plan expenses.
+At December 31, 2017 and 2016, forfeitures of \$4,536 and \$8,045, respectively, were available to reduce future Company contributions.
+During 2017, forfeitures of \$18,795 were utilized to reduce plan expenses.